by Catherine Pratt

 Here are two ways to enable self growth through anger in a positive way:

-Ask yourself, “Why are you really feeling this way?”
+Ask yourself, “Why are you really feeling angry?”

 Understanding why you feel so angry can provide you with some surprising answers.
 It's these answers which can enable you to suddenly grow spiritually and mentally because you'll suddenly understand why you've been reacting a certain way.